ferfebles/redtick/README.md

 * purcell at melpa, for reviewing the code.
 * wellons at nullprogram.com, for the code used to save and restore lisp data.
 * Alexani, for the sound of a pocketwatch ticking found at 'freesound.org'.
+* unfa, for the sound of a clock making a perfect 10-second loop (cut to make a 2-second loop) found at 'freesound.org'.
-* Jeremy Seitz, for the *fantastic* :notes: sounds that he created with a Nord Modular synthesizer, [published in 2007 in his blog](http://www.fozworks.com/blog/2007/07/28/autotest-sound-effects/), and I've been using since then when autotesting in Ruby.
+* Jeremy Seitz, for the *fantastic* :notes: sounds that he created with a Nord Modular synthesizer, [published in 2007 in his blog](http://www.fozworks.com/blog/2007/07/28/autotest-sound-effects/), that I've been using since then when autotesting in Ruby.